Keeping it Wild

 How does it work?

 In its final year of delivery London Youth is supporting its members to involve groups of young people aged between 11 and 25 who traditionally may not engage in wildlife conversation or environmental social action.

 Keeping it Wild will support groups of young people through progressive stages:

-2. Share and Conserve stages – after a few online group sessions, led by your youth worker and your participants the young people will decide on an idea to have a positive impact on the natural environment.
+2. Share and Conserve stages – after a few group sessions, led by your youth worker and your participants the young people will decide on an idea to have a positive impact on the natural environment.
 This could be by creating digital media content, running a social media campaign, or getting the community involved through your creativity.
-It could also involve a practical conservation project, like creating a natural habitat to attract more wildlife to your area or creating a garden for your community.
+It could also involve a practical conservation project, like creating a natural habitat to attract more wildlife to your area or creating a wildlife garden for your community.
 All of these methods will have a positive impact on how young people interact with their local green spaces and wildlife and leave a lasting impression on the importance of nature, especially in urban areas.

 As they develop their own digital social action projects and campaigns, young people will gain vital skills such as teamwork, media skills, increased resilience and improved wellbeing as well as building their confidence in working on environmental issues.